Rostow’s ‘stages of economic growth’ model shows five crucial stages in the economic development of a country, and they are the following:

-The second stage, names preconditions for take-off, means the country has improved technology and an increase in trade and investment.
+The second stage is called the preconditions for take-off, which shows how the country has improved technology and has an increase in trade and investment.
+Here, agriculture becomes more mechanised, more output is traded, social structure changes and existing technologies continue to develop.

-The Take-off stage is third and Rostow believed it to be the most important of all the stages because the economic growth was rapid and sophiticated.
+The Take-off stage is third and Rostow believed it to be the most important of all the stages because the economic growth here is rapid and sophisticated.
+Here, political and social institutions begin to develop, urbanization increases, and agriculture assumes lesser importance since the manufacturing industry assumes much greater importance.
+An example of the Take-off phase is the Green Revolution in the 1960s.

-The fifth and final stage of the rostow model is the high mass consumption.
+The fifth and final stage of the Rostow model is the high mass consumption.
+This stage is characterized by an urban society with increased output levels, widespread consumption of high-value consumer goods, and consumers with disposable income.